 - The organizer will be expected to arrange one or more conference calls with speakers and members of the selection committee prior to Netroots Nation to discuss content and format.

-- I understand that as a panel organizer, I will play a pivotal role as an intermediary between Netroots Nation and my panelists.
-Netroots Nation will do all we can to make ensure you are kept up to date, but you hold the primary responsibility for communicating information to your panelists.
-We’ll need your help to ensure all speakers are confirmed in a timely manner and submit bios and photos to our web site.
+- As a panel organizer, you will play a pivotal role as an intermediary between Netroots Nation and your panelists.
+Netroots Nation will do all we can to make ensure you are kept up to date, but you will hold the primary responsibility for communicating information to your panelists.
+We’ll also need your help to ensure all speakers are confirmed in a timely manner and submit bios and photos to our web site.

-If you have questions, please feel free to email us at panelsNN13 at netrootsnation.org
+If you have questions, please feel free to email us at panelsNN14 at netrootsnation.org